mattermost/docs/source/process/product-recipes-template.rst

 Defining Recipe Category For Search and Retrieval
 ------------------------------------------------

-Define the categories and tag for the users; enabling the users of product recipes easily search and retrieve the recipe.
+Define the categories and tag for the users, enabling the users of product recipes easily search and retrieve the recipe.
 Add tech, line of business, architecture and environment information.